 Progressive land use policy considers equity and democratic process.
 This is accomplished through reforms such as inclusionary zoning and transit oriented development polices.
 Government’s should consider spending on land use development projects to ensure minority and labor rights are protected through adoption of community benefits agreements.

 Given the growing threats and damage from climate change local leaders must also consider land use policy as a tool to both mitigate and adapt to the impacts of a warming planet.
 In coastal regions this includes considering rising sea levels while in the interior flooding is an increasingly important concern.
 Climate action when connected to zoning policy can also generate economic opportunity by creating new good green jobs.

 Current Reforms & Tools to Fight for Them

 Progressive land use policy begins with smart development strategies which include zoning, transit, and economic development policies.
 Inclusionary zoning laws create democratic practices to develop equitable polices which consider a community holistically.
 ProGov21 has a wealth of resources and examples to help develop inclusionary zoning programs.
 Massachusetts created a menu of model inclusionary zoning laws for towns, counties, and cities in the commonwealth to implement.
-We also have examples from the Lehigh Valley, Boulder, CO, and Madison, WI.
+We also have examples from Lehigh Valley, PA.